-Coronavirus: How to Contact Student Loan Lenders During COVID-19
+How to Contact Student Loan Companies During COVID-19

 Editorial Note: This content is based solely on the author's opinions and is not provided, approved, endorsed or reviewed by any financial institution or partner.

-Mentor Money contacted several leading student loan lenders to check how these lenders are helping borrowers during the Covid-19 pandemic.
-If you have a private student loan with these lenders, or recently refinanced student loans, learn how you contact your lender to help manage your student loans during this challenging period.
+Mentor contacted several leading student loan companies to check how these lenders are helping borrowers during the Covid-19 pandemic.
+If you have a private student loan with these companies, want to refinance student loans, learn how you contact your lender to help manage your student loans during this challenging period.

 Earnest offers forbearance options for borrowers who need financial assistance.
 You can contact Earnest by both email and phone.
 Earnest’s phone number is (888) 601-2801.If you need forbearance for your private student loans, or are facing economic hardship, here is how forbearance works with Earnest: